 - 3. The Diversion Assistance amount will alleviate the crisis. - 4.
-The adult (a) is currently employed but having a problem that jeopardizes the employment; or (b) has been promised a job but needs help in order to accept the job (for example, they need car repairs or uniforms). - 5.
-The adult agrees to forego regular Transitional Employment Assistance (TEA) cash assistance for a period of one hundred (100) days from the date of application and signs a Diversion Assistance Agreement, DCO-182, to that effect.
+The adult (a) is currently employed but having a problem that jeopardizes the employment; or (b) has been promised a job but needs help in order to accept the job (e.g. needs car repairs, uniforms, etc.). - 5.
+The adult agrees to forego regular TEA cash assistance for a period of one hundred (100) days from the date of application and signs a Diversion Assistance Agreement, DCO-182, to that effect.